Alexandr-Zaykov/CMNGA/README.md

 1) I still have to go over the populations and assignments.
 The code correctly converges to 4 highest peaks at sufficient samplings (~15 000 function evalfs), at low samplings it either finds the one broadest, or two highest.
 The 5th peak is drowned in the 'noise'.
 2) MPI implementation—split populations.

+PREREQUISITES:
+1) BLAS/LAPACK = we use single-precision; see module blas_external

+IDEAS:
+1) As we use SP = GPU acceleration?

 *Use at your own risk.
 Citations to the used literature are added continuously within the code.*